yiukitCheung/trading-framework/README.md

 - Stores latest user strategy configuration (`strategy_config:user_123`).
 - Used as central state for caching & config sharing.

-### Scheduler
-- Pulls config from Redis on interval.
-- Selects top-N crypto symbols (e.g., by volume).
-- Publishes candidate symbol list to Kafka or Redis Stream.

 ### Data Fetcher
-- Subscribes to updated candidate symbols.
+- Subscribes to all available.
-- Adjusts fetch targets dynamically.
-- Pulls OHLCV from Coinbase.
+- Pulls OHLCV from Polygon via WebSocket.
-- Streams candles to Kafka or TimescaleDB.
+- Streams candles to Kafka.

+### Symbol Selector
+- Ingests OHLCV data from WebSocket stream.
+- Maintains real-time sliding window per symbol.
+- Ranks Top-N symbols based on volume, volatility, or price movement.
+- Publishes Top-N symbol list to Kafka for use by the signal engine.

 ### Signal Engine
 - Listens to OHLCV streams.